raneemousa3/PLP/README.md

 In C++, you can perform arithmetic operations on various data types:

 You can add integers, floats, long integers, and short integers.
+Identifiers are named as followed firstWord , the first word should be in lower case and if there's a second word, it starts in a capital case.
+NO _ in standard notationo
 When adding floats and doubles, the default type is double unless specified otherwise.
 Similarly, if you combine an integer and a double, the result will also be double by default.
 For decimal numbers, C++ assumes a double type unless otherwise indicated.
 Using float may be beneficial in terms of memory efficiency when dealing with smaller numbers.